Discouraged or frustrated by your houseplants dropping leaves?

 Remember: you are still a great plant parent!
 You'll have to pay some extra attention to what the plant is trying to communicate to you.

-Here are five causes of leaf drop and how to fix it:
+Here are five causes of dropping leaves and how you can fix it:

 It’s important to mimic the natural environment of the houseplant, especially for tropical plants that love high humidity.
 The leaves may drop when the humidity is too low.
 Mist your plant, place it by a humidifier or by the bathroom, or place the pot by a tray of wet pebbles.